Braid group action and root vectors for the $q$-Onsager algebra: Introduction

 see \cite{a-DolanGrady82}.
 With the advent of the general theory of Kac-Moody algebras \cite{b-Kac1}, it became clear that the Onsager algebra is isomorphic to the Lie subalgebra of the affine Lie algebra $\slzh$ consisting of all elements fixed under the Chevalley involution.
 The loop realization of $\slzh$ leads to the presentation \eqref{eq:Onsager} while the realization in terms of a Cartan matrix leads to the presentation \eqref{eq:DG}.
 In particular, the two presentations define isomorphic Lie algebras, see also \cite{a-Davies91,a-Roan91}.

-The $q$-Onsager algebra $\cb_c$ is a quantum group analog of the universal enveloping algebra $U(\ons)$.
+The $q$-Onsager algebra $\cb_c$ is a $q$-analog of the universal enveloping algebra $U(\ons)$.
 In the present paper it depends on a parameter $c\in \Q(q)$ and $q$ is a formal variable.
 Initially, the $q$-Onsager algebra was defined in terms of generators and $q$-analogs of the Dolan-Grady relations \eqref{eq:DG}, see \cite{a-Terwilliger03}, \cite{a-Baseilhac05a}.
 The same relations showed up earlier in the context of polynomial association schemes \cite{a-Terwilliger93}.
 The $q$-Onsager algebra $\cb_c$ can be realized as a left or right coideal subalgebra of the quantized enveloping algebra $U_q(\slzh)$, see \cite{a-BasBel09}, \cite{a-BasBel12}, \cite{a-Kolb14}.
 It is the simplest example of a quantum symmetric pair coideal subalgebra of affine type, see \cite[Example 7.6]{a-Kolb14}.

 It is an open problem to find quantum group analogs of the generators $A_n, G_m$ and of Onsager's relations \eqref{eq:Onsager}.
 Attempts to find a current algebra realization of $\cb_c$ in the spirit of Drinfeld's second realization of $U_q(\slzh)$ were made in \cite{a-BasKoz05}, \cite{a-BasShi10}.
 This was pursued further in \cite{a-BasBel17p} where it is conjectured that $\cb_c$ is isomorphic to a certain quotient of the current algebra ${\mathcal A}_q$ proposed in \cite{a-BasShi10}.
 The generators of the quotient of ${\mathcal A}_q$, however, do not specialize to the generators $A_n, G_m$ of $\ons$.
+Nevertheless, their classical analogs generate a Lie algebra that is isomorphic to the Onsager algebra, see \cite[Theorem 2]{a-BasCr18}.
+Note also that a third presentation of $O$ in the framework of the non-standard classical Yang-Baxter algebra has been recently identified \cite[Theorem 1]{a-BasBelCr17}.